anuket-project/anuket-specifications/doc/tech/roadmap.md

 ## Overview
 * The activities of the CNTT community are articulated around [Projects](#project), [Milestones](#2.3) and [Releases](#release).
 * CNTT is embracing simultaneous delivery model, meaning that all contributing projects have to follow the cadence and intermediate milestones.
-* CNTT is single-release vehicle for all projects.
+* Each CNTT release is the only delivery vehicle and is common for all projects.
 * The CNTT current release plan is available [here](./release_notes/release_process.md).